jrubio9/heroku-buildpack/README.md

 ### `RETYPE_CONFIG`

-Specifies the path to **retype.json**.
-By default the build pack will look for a `retype.json` file in the repository's root, then search everywhere within the repo for the file.
-If this option is present, it will skip searching and will use the provided path.
+Specifies the path to Retype's configuration file.
+By default the build pack will look for `retype.yml`, `retype.yaml`, and `retype.json` in the repository's root, then search everywhere within the repo for the file.
+If this option is present, no search will be attempted even if the path is invalid.

-- If the path points to a directory, it will check whether there's a **retype.json** within.
+- If the path points to a directory, it will check whether there's a Retype config file therein.
-- If the path points to a file, it will tell the Retype CLI that file is to be used as **retype.json**, so you can use a different retype config file for the app than the one used locally.
+- If the path points to a file, it will tell the Retype CLI that file is to be used as the configuration file, so it is possible to use a different retype config file for the Heroku environment than the one used elsewhere.

 ### `RETYPE_VERSION`

-Specifies the Retype version to use, if it is not wanted to use the latest one.
+Specifies the Retype version to use.
+Without this, the buildpack should use the Retype version specified in the Buildpack files.
+Usually the default branch of the buildpack will have the latest version, updated every Retype release.

 ## Troubleshooting